Environment | In harmony with nature

 The Bridgestone “In Harmony with Nature – Promoting Biodiversity Program”

-The Bridgestone Group launched “The Bridgestone In Harmony with Nature – Promoting Biodiversity Program” in early 2019.
+The Group launched “The Bridgestone In Harmony with Nature – Promoting Biodiversity Program” in early 2019.

 Through the program, the Group encourages all manufacturing facilities across the globe to promote activities to conserve biodiversity.
 The Group annually assesses the level of biodiversity contribution at each site using nine key activity indicators, including the number of environmental education programs offered for children, partnerships with local schools and non-governmental organizations (NGOs), the acreage of off-campus areas managed as natural habitats, and other factors.
 The Group also highlights each site’s efforts by recognition based on the results of these evaluations and promotes its biodiversity contribution activities by sharing case studies of activities underway worldwide with the entire organization.
-By contributing to the conservation of plants and animals as well as the restoration of their habitats, and by collaborating with various stakeholders, the Group is committed to passing on a healthy environment for future generations, as stated in the “Ecology” of the Bridgestone E8 Commitment.
+By contributing to the conservation and restoration of flora, fauna and their habitats, and by collaborating with various stakeholders, the Group is committed to preserving the environment for future generations, as stated in the “Ecology” value of the Bridgestone E8 Commitment.

-As an annual results, Bridgestone Group held over 770 Environmental conservation/education events such as Eco-Art Contest, tree planting campaign and waste tire collecting.
-The participants of those events exceeded 42,200.
+As an annual result, the Group held over 950 Environmental conservation/education events such as Eco-Art Contest, tree planting campaign and waste tire collection.
+The participants of those events exceeded 53,000.

-Seventy-one manufacturing facilities manage on-site microhabitats or waystations such as bird box, pathway for small animals crossing roads and aquatic plants on the waterside.
-Furthermore, eighty-five manufacturing facilities protect and manage habitat onsite and/or offsite, with a total of over 1,893 hectares of habitat managed.
+68manufacturing facilities manage on-site microhabitats or waystations such as bird boxes, pathways for small animals crossing roads, and aquatic plants on the waterside.
+Furthermore, 82 manufacturing facilities protect and manage habitat onsite and/or offsite, with a total of over 2,072 hectares of habitat managed.

 Size of habitat management area based on “In Harmony with Nature – Promoting Biodiversity Program”